 Lon Milo DuQuette (virtual presenter)

-Lon Milo DuQuette is the author of 17 books that have been translated into 12 languages.
+Lon Milo DuQuette is the author of 19 books that have been translated into 12 languages, and the host of a daily Facebook/YouTube morning show.
 He is also an award-winning singer-songwriter and recording artist whose musical career has spanned over 50 years.
 Lon is also an internationally recognized authority on tarot, Qabalah, and ceremonial magick and has written extensively about the life and work of Aleister Crowley.
-He is currently the US Deputy Grand Master of Ordo Templi Orientis, and his most recent publication is Son of Chicken Qabalah: Rabbi Lamed Ben Clifford’s (Mostly Painless) Practical Qabalah Course.
+He is currently the US Deputy Grand Master of Ordo Templi Orientis, and his most recent publication is the novel, An Accidental Christ; The Story of Jesus as Told by his Uncle.
+He is currently finishing up his newest tarot-related offering, which is due for release in the Spring of 2025 from Weiser Books.

 Dr. Richard Kaczynski

 Dr. Richard Kaczynski is the author of Perdurabo: The Life of Aleister Crowley (2010), which the Times Literary Supplement deemed “the major biography to date” of the Beast.
 He has also written Panic in Detroit: The Magician and the Motor City (2019), Forgotten Templars: The Untold Origins of Ordo Templi Orientis (2012), The Weiser Concise Guide to Aleister Crowley (2009), and the novel The Billionth Monkey (2015), among others.
 His writing has also appeared in anthologies such as Trans-States: The Art of Crossing Over (2019), The Art and Science of Initiation (2019), Success Is Your Proof (2016), Tarot in Culture (2014), Aleister Crowley and Western Esotericism (2012), and Mathematics in Popular Culture (2012).
-Most recently, Richard has edited, annotated, and introduced the first modern edition of Aleister Crowley’s Sword of Song (2020).
+Richard has also edited, annotated, and introduced the first critical edition of Aleister Crowley’s Sword of Song (2021; US edition forthcoming).
+His his latest book, Friendship in Doubt: Aleister Crowley, J. F. C. Fuller, Victor Neuburg, and British Agnosticism, was just released in March 2024 by Oxford University Press.

-Since 1990, he has lectured internationally on these and other topics and has been featured in the documentaries Secrets of the Occult (2006) and Aleister Crowley: The Beast 666 (2007).
+Since 1990, he has lectured internationally on these and other topics and has been featured in the documentaries Secrets of the Occult (2006), Aleister Crowley: The Beast 666 (2007) and The Witch of King’s Cross (2020).
 He has been a member of Ordo Templi Orientis since 1987, currently serves U.S. Grand Lodge as a Bishop and Sovereign Grand Inspector General, and is Secretary of Academia Ordo Templi Orientis.
 By day, Richard is a social psychologist, biostatistician and research scientist whose 1993 doctoral dissertation examined metaphysical beliefs and experiences among occult practitioners.

 Dr. Lauren Gardner